Primary Health Workforce Needs Assessment

 RDN submits a full and detailed report of Needs Assessment findings to the Department of Health in February of each year.
 RDN also produces a public summary document of the approaches and key findings of each Needs Assessment, which can be accessed directly from the links below.

-The HWNA Report 2018-19 focuses on the health workforce needs of allied health professionals working in the rural primary health care context and provides an update to the General Practitioner (GP) workforce HWNA Report 2017-18.
+The 2018-19 Primary HWNA Summary Report focuses on the health workforce needs of allied health professionals working in the rural primary health care context and provides an update to the General Practitioner (GP) workforce HWNA Report 2017-18.

-The HWNA Report 2017-18 focuses on the health workforce needs of General Practitioners.
+The 2017-18 Primary HWNA Summary Report focuses on the health workforce needs of General Practitioners.